-Third, we report an efficient implementation of the Wait-n-Migrate and Resumption Agent mechanisms on the iPhone platform, and show that their overhead is negligible.
+Third, we report an efficient implementation of the Waitn-Migrate and Resumption Agent mechanisms on the iPhone platform, and show that their overhead is negligible.
 Based on the two system mechanisms, we further implement a sample network interface switching policy, AutoSwitch.
 AutoSwitch uses Wait-n-Migrate and Resumption Agent to offload data from cellular to Wi-Fi as much as possible, with minimum disruptions to the user.
-AutoSwitch using Wait-n-Migrate alone achieves over one order of magnitude reduction in disconnections in our real-life traces, e.g. from over 40% to well under 10% for 100 KB transfers while driving.
+AutoSwitch using Wait-n-Migrate alone achieves over one order of magnitude reduction in the number of disruptions in our real-life traces, and from over 40% to well under 10% for 100 KB transfers while driving.
 Furthermore, when the content supports resuming, disruptions are almost entirely eliminated with the addition of Resumption Agent.

 The rest of this paper is organized as follows.
-In Section 2, we present a motivational user study to show that brute force network switching is unacceptable to users, and then discuss related work.
-In Section 3, we present the characterization of network traffic on 27 iPhone 3GS users and provide insight to the characteristics of network flows on modern smartphones.
-Based on these findings, in Section 4, we present the design and trace-based evaluation of Wait-n-Migrate and Resumption Agent.
-In Section 5, we report their implementation on iPhone and evaluate their performance impact.
-In Section 6, we present an example application, AutoSwitch, of the resulting seamless flow migration without network support.
-Finally, we discuss methods to further enhance our mechanisms for increased performance in Section 7, and conclude in Section 8.
+In Section II, we present a motivational user study to show that brute force network switching is unacceptable to users, and then discuss related work.
+In Section III, we present the characterization of network traffic on 27 iPhone 3GS users and provide insight to the characteristics of network flows on modern smartphones.
+Based on these findings, in Section IV, we present the design and trace-based evaluation of Wait-n-Migrate and Resumption Agent.
+In Section V, we report their implementation on iPhone and evaluate their performance impact.
+In Section VI, we present an example application, AutoSwitch, of the resulting seamless flow migration without network support.
+Finally, we discuss methods to further enhance our mechanisms for increased performance in Section VII, and conclude in Section VIII.